 If you are a homeschooler you’ve probably experienced that dilemma and you wonder should I keep my mouth shut, or should I respond?
 Often we feel like it’s our duty to defend the cause.
 But, do we really need to respond?

-10 Common Questions from Homeschooling Critics
+10 Common Critical Questions about Homeschooling

 Many times homeschooling families get asked the same questions over and over again.
 Sometimes these questions stem from curiosity because the lifestyle is foreign to most people.
 Other times the questions are from caring friends or family who feel that their concerns for your children’s development are warranted.
 While still others simply ask questions out of disdain for anything that is an alternative to the cultural and societal norms.